A STEM Challenge that invites students to join the effort to tackle nitrogen pollution.

 May/June 2024: Awards presented

-For details about submission requirements and how to submit a Letter of Interest see:
+Challenge requirements and how to submit a Letter of Interest:

 REQUEST FOR EXPRESSIONS OF INTEREST